 Attorney Parker has also gained national acclaim when he won a landmark decision in the Federal Court case, James v.
 Richman.
 The case established specialized Medicaid annuities as a means of protecting the financial resources of married couples when one spouse needs nursing home care.
 His victory in this case has provided an additional planning technique for thousands of seniors throughout Pennsylvania and other states.

 He is a member of the National Elder Law Foundation, The National Academy of Elder Law Attorneys and The Pennsylvania Association of Elder Law Attorneys.
-He has also been named by Law & Politics Magazine as a “Super Lawyer” in the field of Elder Law from 2008-2014, 2016-2017.
+He has also been named by Law & Politics Magazine as a “Super Lawyer” in the field of Elder Law.